eowfenth/lore/Wolfcry.md

   >`AAAH-H!
 W-what!?`

   On *What / What are you doing?*
   >`What?
 What I am doing!?
 I-I am the maid.
-Y-you scared me, Sir. `
+Y-you did scare me, Sir. `

   On *Scared*
   >`Well, you know is quiet here and I like to work quietly, in silence.
 Is is not like I am a burglar or something'>`

   On *Burglar*
   >`I am not not a burglar.
-You can't be a burglar when you steal from burglars.`
+You can't be a burglar when you steal from burglars, am I wrong?.`

   On *You can't*
   >`N-No, no, no!
 I am doing nothing wrong, I doing it in a good will.
 I am not a maid but please, just forget you saw me.
 Please, I am not a liar.>`